NonameMedia/firescript/docs/usage.md

-Using FireScript
+Using Firescript
 ================

-FireScript comes with a CLI to transpile the sources into Javascipt.
+Firescript comes with a CLI to transpile the sources into Javascipt.
 Place a `.firescriptrc` file in your project root to set transpiler options.
 The file is interpreted as a `.cson` file.